barnarderc/carto-tutorial/tutorial/intro-carto-01.md

 Notice in the map that a legend should appear, labeling each othe three points so your map users know which person corresponds to which point color.
 (If a legend does not appear, click on the legend icon in the layer tab.
 There you can customize and add your legend).

 Now your map should show points in three different colors based on our three people.
 We are also interested in showing these three peoples' movement over time.
-Because of this we will want to use Carto's **Torque** visualization method.
+Because of this we will want to use CARTO's **Torque** visualization method.
 This uses a column in the data to create an order in which the points should appear.
 In our case, we have a column that reflects that movement; the column is called `sequence` and it has coded values from 1-7 for each point in each person's journey.
 We will use this to create a torque map.
-Furthermore, Carto provides the option to create either a torque map using one variable, time, or to create a torque map using time, but differentiating by categories.
+Furthermore, CARTO provides the option to create either a torque map using one variable, time, or to create a torque map using time, but differentiating by categories.
 We will use the latter option, since we want to differentiate by our individual people.

 - - -